Intelligent Transportation Systems (ITS) Program

 The requirements for projects in this program are subject to changes by Congress or FHWA each year.
 For the most current requirements, the local agency must rely on the latest annual FHWA ITS Deployment Program Guideline.
 The FHWA guidelines are normally issued every January and are available on the FHWA Discretionary Program web site at: http://www.fhwa.dot.gov/discretionary/

-Upon FHWA approval of the project description, the project follows the federal-aid procedures in Chapter 13 "Intelligent Transportation Systems (ITS) Program," of the LAPG.
-This program, however, has a couple more requirements during and after construction.
-They are the quarterly status reports and project evaluation.
+Upon FHWA approval of the project description, the project follows the federal-aid procedures in Chapter 13 "Intelligent Transportation Systems (ITS) Program," (PDF) of the LAPG.

 A. Instructions for ITS Program Guidelines